MariahCasciola/single-player-tick-tac-toe/docs/plan.md

 + Make font of "X" and "O" bigger.

++ Make sure lines of grid do not move when a program or player gets three in a row, or ties.
+Fix: placed cat in a flexbox, and gave the board a max and min width.

 ## Future Developement

-+ Make sure lines of grid do not move when a program or player gets three in a row, or ties.
++ Refactor code to get rid of `magic numbers`, so that code can be more readable, and constant variable will be less of a mystery.

++ Find ways to make this game a more extensible system.

 + Write tests.